By Bill Fletcher Jr.

 2. The actual march was the result of work that began in the 1950s.

 Although conceptualized by Randolph, the march was actually the result of the increasing tempo of a social movement.
 It could not have been organized in a little more than six months—as it was—if it had not been connected to local organizing that had gone on for decades in NAACP youth councils, churches, unions, women’s groups, and more.
 It was not individuals who chartered buses from all over the country—it was organizations.

 3. The march’s principal organizer was Bayard Rustin.

-This year President Obama will posthumously award Bayard Rustin the Medal of Freedom, however teaching about Rustin complicates the simplistic Civil Rights narrative offered to students by corporate history textbooks.
+In 2013 President Obama posthumously awarded Bayard Rustin the Medal of Freedom, however teaching about Rustin complicates the simplistic Civil Rights narrative offered to students by corporate history textbooks.
 Rustin was a gay pacifist with a long history of organizing, but despite his record of achievements, homophobia led to him being denied the title of national director of the march—technically, he served under Randolph.